stan-dev/design-docs/designs/0027-adjoint-ode.md

 problem.
 The forward ODE and the backward ODE problem can be solved with either a non-stiff Adams or a stiff BDF solver of CVODES (the choice is independent for each problem).
-For the Newton steps of the BDF routine a linear solver routine is required.
-The routine can either be a dense solver or an approximate iterative solver.
-As we target large ODE systems it can be useful to allow users to choose the solver being used.
-For example, whenever the number of ODE states is very large, then an iterative solver may be preferable.
-The reason is that the dense solver will require the calculation of the full Jacobian $\frac{df}{dy}$ of the ODE RHS in \@ref(eq:odeDef) wrt to the states $y$.
-In contrast, the iterative solver only needs to evaluate Jacobian-vector products $\frac{df}{dy}\,v$, which we can compute directly using *forward mode*.
+For the Newton steps of the BDF routine a linear solver routine is required for which a dense solver is used, but sparse solvers could be explored eventually (initial prototypes with a sparse solvers did not show any benefits, but further work is needed to fully assess this).
 In addition all 3 integration problems have their own relative and absolute tolerance targets.

 The proposed function should has the following signature: